Provable Coordination for LLM Agents via Message Sequence Charts: Conclusion

 \section{Conclusion}

 We presented a domain-specific language for multi-agent LLM coordination based on message sequence charts, together with a syntax-directed projection that derives correct local programs from a global workflow specification.
 The projection is always defined, requires no realizability check, and guarantees deadlock-freedom by construction.
-The framework further extends to runtime-generated sub-workflows: a planning LLM produces a syntactically valid global workflow, which is then projected and executed with the same correctness guarantees as a statically written program.
+The framework further extends to runtime-generated workflows: a planning LLM produces a workflow that is accepted by the parser and static validator, which is then projected and executed with the same correctness guarantees as a statically written program.

 Future work includes a formal treatment of stale or non-returning LLM calls, where timeout mechanisms and their semantic consequences will be essential.
 A second direction is the integration of coregions~\cite{itu-msc}, which relax the total order on receptions within a lifeline and allow a more flexible treatment of concurrency.
 Finally, the precise operational semantics of the framework makes it a natural setting for runtime verification: monitors can be derived from the global workflow and used to enforce safety properties at the boundary of the non-verifiable LLM components, providing trust guarantees that static analysis alone cannot offer.
 Recent work on trace-based assurance for agentic systems~\cite{PaduraruBS26} illustrates the kind of runtime contracts and failure classes that such monitors could target.